What Grieving People Need During the Holidays

 “I will not leave you comfortless; I will come to you.” –John 14:18

-And may the rest of us remember on any given day that sometimes the comfort God wants to provide others is through our being compassionate, understanding, and supportive of those with heavy, hurting hearts this holiday season.
+And may the rest of us remember that so often the comfort God wants to provide others is through us, as we are compassionate, understanding, and supportive of those with heavy, hurting hearts this holiday season, or on any given day.